 As an American, you can find volumes of travel books instructing you how to behave when you visit other countries—which seemingly innocent hand gestures are vulgar in Romania, for example, or how close you can stand to a Japanese businessman.
 But what about when foreigners visit our country?

 It’s not easy to find out what the non-English speaking world thinks of us, as it is another unique peculiarity of Americans that most only speak one language.
 But Google speaks many, even Russian.
 So with Google’s help, I set out to learn more about “американский этикет,” or, Russia’s take on American etiquette.
-(Note: Some of my interpretations of these translations may be a bit liberal, and we welcome any translation help from Russian-speaking Flossers.)
+(Note: We welcome any translation help from Russian-speaking Flossers.)

 1. On Giving Gifts to Americans